-SMU LING 2310.1(2) Phonology SMU LING 2320.1(2) Morphology SMU LING 2330.2(2) Syntax SMU LING 2340.1(2) Semantics course.
-(MSVU students should consult their Program Coordinator about the MSVU Honours Thesis requirement).
+SMU LING 2310.1(2) Phonology SMU LING 2320.1(2) Morphology SMU LING 2330.2(2) Syntax SMU LING 2340.1(2) Semantics

 The equivalent of one unit selected with the advice of the Program Co-ordinator.
-This requirement may be met by regularly scheduled courses listed or cross listed as linguistics courses, by special topics/directed readings courses in linguistics, or in formal logic, or by a computer language
+This requirement may be met by regularly scheduled courses listed or cross listed as linguistics courses, by special topics/directed readings courses in linguistics, or in formal logic, or by a computer language course.
+(Mount students should consult their Program Co-ordinator about the Mount's Honours Thesis requirement).